featbit/featbit-go-sdk/README.md

 After initialization, the SDK has all the feature flags in the memory and all evaluation is done _**locally and synchronously**_, the average evaluation time is < _**10**_ ms.

-If evaluation called before Go SDK client initialized, or you set the wrong flag key or user for the evaluation, SDK will return the default value you set.

 SDK supports String, Boolean, and Number and Json as the return type of flag values:

 - Variation(for string)